theNewDynamic/hugo-module-tnd-search/README.md

       <span class="block border-b border-black px-8 py-2">No results</span>
 ```

 #### Complementing options through Javascript

 Many options are better handled through Javascript.
-In order to use javascript language to complement your widget options you need to:
+In order to use javascript language to complement your widget `yaml` options you need to:

-1. Create a javascript file at `/assets/tnd-search/instantsearch/widgets.js` which export a `tndWidgets` variable as such:
+1. Create a javascript file at `/assets/tnd-search/instantsearch/widgets.js` which exports a `tndWidgets` object as such:

 ```js
 export let tndWidgets = {